daniel-malka/react-around-api-full/README.md

 The app is running on VM on "https://around-dan.chickenkiller.com"

+The server is running on VM on "https://api.around-dan.chickenkiller.com"

-To run this project locally, you need to have Node.js and MongoDB installed on your machine.
+To run this project locally, you need to have Node.js and MongoDB and Git installed on your machine.

 1. Clone this repository to your local machine.
 2. Navigate to the root directory of the project in your terminal.